javierron/opencraft-deploy-das5/README.md

 ## Preparing an Experiment

-Create the following directories somewhere under `/var/scratch/<username>/`:
+Create the following directories somewhere under `/var/scratch/<username>/`, each one with a corresponding nested `resources` directory:

 1. `opencraft-experiments`
-2. `opencraft-experiments/my-first-experiments`
+2. `opencraft-experiments/my-first-experiment`
+3. `opencraft-experiments/my-first-experiment/100players-policy1`

-Populate the `resources` directory with the resources that will remain static across all experiments.
+Populate the `resources` directories with the resources needed for the experiment.

-Because we are evaluating different dyconit policies, we can (re)use a single Opencraft JAR, and only change its configuration.
-Therefore, we can place the Opencraft JAR in the `resources` directory.
+Since there is a `resources` directory in every level of the hierarchy, we can use specific resources for each experiment, as well as reuse static resources between experiments, e.g.: Because we are evaluating different dyconit policies, we can (re)use a single Opencraft JAR, by placing it at the top level of the hierarchy, and only change its configuration.
+Therefore, we can place the Opencraft JAR in the `opencraft-experiments/resources` directory.

-In the `results` directory, we create a directory that describes our experiment.
+Also in `opencraft-experiments/my-first-experiment/resources`, we create a `experiment-config.toml` file that indicates in which nodes
-For example, `100players-policy1`, indicating that the workload consists of 100 players, and that Opencraft is using dyconit policy 1.
-In this directory we place our Yardstick configuration file, configured to connect 100 players, and our Opencraft configuration file, configured to use policy 1.

-Finally, create a `config.toml` file that indicates how many nodes are required to run Yardstick, and how many iterations of the experiment should be performed.
+Yardstick will be run on, and how many iterations of the experiment should be performed.
 For example:

 ```
 iterations = 50

-[nodes]
-yardstick = 1
+[deployment]
+yardstick = [1, 2] # array of nodes to run yardstick on.
+Opencraft will run on node 0.
 ```

+The `100players-policy1` directory describes a specific configuration for the experiment, in this case the name indicates that the workload consists of 100 players, and that Opencraft is using dyconit policy 1.
+Accordingly, in its own `resources` directory we place our Yardstick configuration file, configured to connect 100 players, and our Opencraft configuration file, configured to use policy 1.

+We can have several configurations per experiment, and each one will be run the number of iterations described in the `experiment-config.toml` file.

 ## Running Experiments

 After preparing an experiment, running it is simple:

 ```
-python main.py run /path/to/<timestamp>-<name>/results/<experiment-name> hostname1 [hostname2...]
+python ocd.py run /path/to/<experiment-collection-name>/<experiment-name> <reservation-id>
 ```

-The hostname(s) are the machines reserved for the experiment.
+The `reservation-id` identifies the machines reserved for the experiment.
-You can reserve machines on the DAS-5 using the command `preserve`.
+You can reserve machines on the DAS-5 using the command `preserve -np <number-of-nodes> -t <time-in-seconds>`.

 ## Plotting Experiment Results